James Madison Dukes NCAA Black HANDLstick

 The official NCAA HANDLstick is the perfect phone grip and stand.
 HANDL's secure and sleek phone grip allows you to do more with your phone; Take better selfies, stabilize video and so much more, all with an incredibly comfortable hold

 - Officially licensed NCAA product

-- Effortless, secure grip allows you to scroll endlessly, take better photos, and text hands-free
+- Effortless, secure grip allows you to scroll endlessly, take better photos, and more with complete comfort

 - Multi-functional kickstand clips into portrait mode and easily flips into landscape mode